forkrul/collaborationBridge/docs/source/developer-guide/index.md

 # Developer Guide

-This comprehensive guide covers everything developers need to know to work effectively with the 8760 codebase.
+This comprehensive guide covers everything developers need to know to work effectively with the codebase.

 ## Architecture Overview

-8760 follows a modern, layered architecture designed for maintainability, testability, and scalability.
+The application follows a modern, layered architecture designed for maintainability, testability, and scalability.

 ### Application Layers